jimicy/MiniJava-Compiler/README.md

 + LinkedList.java [LinkedList does not work with our Compiler, known problem]

 Refer to generated `.ll` files in folder `Generated-llvm-code-from-programs` if you want to see example compiled to llvm IR code.

-##Code Documentation
-In our proposal we said we were going to use noweb.
-However, we found docco the html literate programming tool much easier to use.

-To view code documentation open [docs/main.html](./docs/main.html).
-The links to the generated literate documentation for other code files is linked via a table of contents.

 ##ANALYSIS AND DESIGN
 ###3 stages